nirajkharel/NotJustAChecklist/iOS.md

   - [ ] Run `python3 dump.py "Display Name"`
   - [ ] If the script does not start dumping itself.
 Open the app and keep the script running on background.

+## Deeplink
+  - Search for the deeplink schemas on the plist file.
+  - If available
+    - Execute the deeplink with `xcrun simctl openurl booted "deeplink://videos/new"`

 ## Decompile the IPA file
 - [ ] Decompile using unzip.
 The decompiled directory will be named as `Payload`
   - `unzip appname.ipa`